hl-judaica-division/hj-alma-booster/README.md

 # HJ Alma Booster
-A lightweight Chrome extension for boosting productivity in Alma
+A lightweight Chrome extension for boosting productivity in the Alma online library services platform environment.

 ## Introduction
 The HJ Alma Booster (Harvard Library Judaica Division Alma Booster Chrome Extension) was created—and